General steps on how to troubleshoot if you are having issue with creating, updating, deleting, binding, unbinding Scheduler service instances.

 cf logs scheduler-broker --recent

-on our example we can see that the scheduler app is down so looking further into the logs
+In our example, we can see that the scheduler app is down, so we need to look further into the scheduler logs:

 2025-02-03T00:44:19.825-05:00 [APP/PROC/WEB/4] [OUT] Caused by: org.springframework.beans.factory.BeanCreationException: Error creating bean with name 'flywayInitializer' defined in class path resource [org/springframework/boot/autoconfigure/flyway/FlywayAutoConfiguration$FlywayConfiguration.class]: Unable to obtain connection from database: Communications link failure